 We’ve done a lot to reduce our footprint on the environment, and we’d like to do more.
 We’re seeking ways to prevent pollution, to reduce waste, and to promote the sustainable use of natural resources.
-And we’re looking at it from a variety of angles — from the efficiency of our facilities to the design of our packaging and the distribution channels we use to get our products to a patient’s bedside.
+And we consider sustainability from a variety of angles — from the efficiency of our facilities to the design of our packaging and the distribution channels we use to get our products to a patient’s bedside.

 If something has a value, it should be used.
 When it can’t be reused, we look for ways to recycle.